jericksen/Capstone/README.md

 </p>

 ### Project Overview
-The intent for this project is two-fold:
+The intent for this project was two-fold:

-- **Part One** - Involves exploratory data analysis of crime incidents throughout Washington, DC from July 2018 - 2019.
+**Part One** - Involved exploratory data analysis of crime incidents throughout Washington, DC from July 2018 - 2019.
 The analysis will involve mappings of crime incidents within the city, crime volumes by certain time and day parameters, as well as crime incidents by geographical dimensions, i.e., DC Wards.

-- **Part Two** - Involves the classifying the type of crime that takes place given a number of feature variables.
-The DC Police Department recognizes instances of crime as one of the following classes:
+**Part Two** - Involves an attempt to classify the **type** of crime to have taken place given a number of feature variables.
+The DC Police Department recognizes the differing types crime to belong to one of the following classes:
      - Arson
      - Assault with A Dangerous Weapon
      - Burglary